 When you decide to replace the flooring in your home, one of the biggest decisions is choosing the right option for the room in question.
 With so many flooring types available, getting it right first time can feel a little daunting.
-In this guest post the experts at Flooring Republic have done the hard work for us; read on to discover their recommendations for each room in a typical family home.
+This guest post covers flooring recommendations for each room in a typical family home.

 Kitchen & Bathroom